Danielson vs Leander Middle: Two B-Rated Campuses in Leander ISD

 Ready to Find Your Home?

-Leander ISD has some of the strongest middle schools in the metro.
+Leander ISD has solid middle schools across the district.
 Lets find the right zone for your priorities and your budget.